 Cross-country productivity differences are asymmetric across sectors.
 The labor productivity gap between rich and poor countries in agriculture is twice as large as that in the aggregate, and ten times larger than that in non-agriculture.
 The second chapter shows that these sectoral productivity differences can arise solely from difference in aggregate TFP.
 I extend the framework in the first chapter to allow for different skill in non-agricultural production as well.
 Low TFP distorts the allocation of skills across sectors and discourages skill accumulation on the job.
 To discipline the initial skill distribution and skill accumulation, the model is calibrated to match earnings distribution and age-earnings profiles in both agriculture and non-agriculture in the U.S. The model's implications are then examined using a sample of 70 countries that covers a wide range of development.
 Between rich and poor countries, the model accounts for most of the productivity differences at the sector level - productivity difference in agriculture in the model is 1.8 times larger than those in the aggregate and 6 times larger than those in non-agriculture.
 As in the data, the share of farmer in the labor force in the model declines from 85 percent in the poorest countries to less than 2 percent in the richest countries.
 These results suggest that policy aiming at improving overall efficiency should be prioritized.

 Agriculture, Farm size distribution, Income differences, Skill accumulation

 Copyright 2012 Wenbiao Cai

 Cai, Wenbiao.
-"Skill accumulation and international productivity differences across sectors." dissertation, University of Iowa, 2012.
+"Skill accumulation and international productivity differences across sectors."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.